 In 2005 he staked his own claim on 640 acres.
 He laughs looking back at how he thought he knew a bit more than his dad when he started out growing both conventional and organic crops.
 But Edwin smiles wryly when he admits, “You know, Dad was right.
 Growing organically is better.
 Way better.
 And I’ve never looked back.”

 In 2010, Edwin met Miriam at a family Thanksgiving gathering in Tennessee.
 Love drew her 2000 miles away from her family almost to the Northwest Territories, to brave the cold Northern Alberta winters and make a life together growing food for other families.

 Today on Edwin and Miriam’s 2000 acres, oats are one of their main crops.
-They’ve deliberately chosen to leave significant portions of their forested so beavers and their other wildlife neighbors can thrive in lush habitats.
+They’ve deliberately chosen to leave significant portions of their land forested, so beavers and their other wildlife neighbors can thrive in lush habitats.
 They believe working together with the local wildlife helps to make the farm a sustainable ecosystem.
 For Edwin, caring for and building up his soil informs his choice to rotate portions of his land between oats, red clover, yellow peas, and alfalfa.

 Asked why he loves farming, Edwin says, “Really being a farmer is hard to explain.
 It’s something that gets into your blood.
 You get to know the land.
 Even when there is a bad year, it is discouraging, but you want to stick with it.”

 On a bright, cold March morning on Edwin and Miriam’s farm, their 6-year-old son, Darian could barely contain his exuberance as he bundled up to go outside and tromp through the snow with his dad to visit the oat silos.
 The cozy atmosphere in their kitchen, and the love that’s clear as their children play in their home is consistent with the values and care Edwin and Miriam pour into their farm as they grow their organic oats.